WalvisChris/IEEE1609.2-2022-research/README.md

 # TODO
 - fix univ.Choice
-- replace some HashedId with OCTECT STRING
+- replace some HashedId with UNIV OCTECT STRING
+- replace some Uint with UNIV INTEGER

 # Table of Content
 - 6.2 Basic types